A small bowel (intestinal) transplant is an operation to replace a diseased or shortened small bowel with a healthy bowel from a donor.

 - you have a serious illness with a very poor outlook

 - you require breathing support with a ventilator – a machine that moves oxygen-enriched air in and out of your lungs

 - you're over 60 years of age

-- you haven't acted on your doctor's advice – to quit smoking, for example – or you haven't taken the medication prescribed for you or you've missed hospital appointments
+- you have not acted on your doctor's advice (to quit smoking, for example), you have not taken the medicine prescribed to you, or you've missed hospital appointments

 Waiting for a small bowel transplant

 If you're suitable for a small bowel transplant and are unable to receive a living donation from a family member, you'll be placed on the national waiting list.